YoruYagami/Redroid/README.md

 2. **Run Tools**:
     - **Run Mob-FS (docker)**: Run Mob-FS in a Docker container.
-    - **Run nuclei against APK**: Decompile and Vuln Scan APK with custom nuclei templates
+    - **Run nuclei against APK**: Decompile and run Nuclei vulnerability scan on an APK with custom templates.

 3. **NOX Player Options**:
     - **Remove Ads From Nox emulator**: Remove ads and bloatware from the Nox emulator.